oott123/certdeploy/README.md

 # certdeploy

-All-in-one BYOC solution for CDN services, help you to deploy HTTPS(SSL) certificates automatically to CDN services.
+All-in-one BYOC (Bring Your Own Certificates) solution for CDN services, help you to deploy SSL (HTTPS) certificates automatically to CDN services.

 ## Supported deployers